vazryag/piecutter-cli/README.md

 ## API Docs

 ## Table of Contents
-1. Installation
+1. :satellite: Installation
-2. Check Version
+2. :heavy_check_mark: Check Version
-3. Open Documentation
+3. :closed_book: Open Documentation
-4. Create a New Project
+4. :new: Create a New Project
-5. Generate a New Bento
+5. :new: Generate a New Bento
-6. Generate a New API Route
+6. carousel_horse :carousel_horse: Generate a New API Route
 ***

 ### Installation